ErikBjare/ErikBjare.github.io/_wiki/research-debt.md

 > For centuries, countless minds have climbed the mountain range of mathematics and laid new boulders at the top.
 Over time, different peaks formed, built on top of particularly beautiful results.
 Now the peaks of mathematics are so numerous and steep that no person can climb them all.
 Even with a lifetime of dedicated effort, a mathematician may only enjoy some of their vistas.
 >
 > People expect the climb to be hard.
-It reflects the tremendous progress and cumulative effort that’s gone into mathematics.
+It reflects the tremendous progress and cumulative effort that's gone into mathematics.
 The climb is seen as an intellectual pilgrimage, the labor a rite of passage.
 But the climb could be massively easier.
-It’s entirely possible to build paths and staircases into these mountains.1 The climb isn’t something to be proud of.
+It’s entirely possible to build paths and staircases into these mountains.
+The climb isn't something to be proud of.
 >
-> The climb isn’t progress: the climb is a mountain of debt.
+> The climb isn't progress: the climb is a mountain of debt.

 ## Characteristics